j13z/stateless-ajax-rpc-example/README.md

 ## Motivation

-*Example use case:*
+Generally there are several ways to serve a “transient” file from an API, e.g.:

+1. **Base64-encode it** and embed it into a JSON response.

+  *Drawback:* Some overhead. *Benefit*: Easy to serve multiple files (e.g. formats) per response.

+2. **Link to a static file** URL in the JSON response.

+  *Drawback:* Stateful, requires file management / expiration.

+3. **Serve the binary file directly** to the client (via an API URL, not a URL to a temporary file), or JSON on error.

+  *Drawback:* Client needs to handle this rather odd response format, as demonstrated here.

+4. Do something more exotic like pushing files via **WebSockets** (Socket.IO supports binary since 1.0).

+This example demonstrates approach **3**.

+### Example use case

 Generate PDFs on a server, but *without keeping state* in form of client PDF files (that have yet to be retrieved) on the server.
 Instead, send each client the PDF and forget about it, i.e. delete the file.
-This frees the server from keeping track of file lifetimes etc.

-*Drawback:* Does not provide progress information; which is however not a drawback if no meaningful progress information can be generated anyway.
+This frees the server from keeping track of file lifetimes etc. (*Drawback:* Does not provide progress information; which is however not a drawback if no meaningful progress information can be generated anyway.)

 ## Run it